oikwunze/Interview_Questions/README.md

 Others
--- How to upgrade service now instance
+-- How to upgrade service now instance - RAISE A HI TICKET IN SERVICENOW -- ZING SEARCH technique is used in service now to search for words.

 Banner logo may not defined in My Company or showing Servicenow Logo